-- □ To discuss concerns about any pupil with the House Matron and the Designated Safeguarding Lead (a formal Pupil Welfare Plan should be completed); - □ To advise and support other pupils concerned about a friend with a possible eating disorder; - □ To arrange a Health Centre appointment - □ To inform parents of the College's concerns and of the discussions with the Health Centre; - □ To follow the advice of the Health Centre in supporting/treating the pupil implementing and monitoring any plan for action within school;
+• To discuss concerns about any pupil with the House Matron and the Designated Safeguarding Lead (a formal Pupil Welfare Plan should be completed);

+- To advise and support other pupils concerned about a friend with a possible eating disorder; - To Evaluate the historical weights and context of the pupil to assess if a GP referral is necessary - Prior to initial referral by the HsM to the GP HsMs should provide the GP with contextual information regarding the pupil and historical weights - To inform parents of the College's concerns prior to any Medical input.
+Ideally parents are toattend any medical appointments. - To follow the advice of the GP in supporting/treating the pupil implementing their recommendations - Consultation with parents is paramount regarding recommendations from GP - To liaise with Deputy Head Pastoral if the pupil isnt engaging with the terms of the agreement;

-Additional responsibilities of the Health Centre:
+Additional responsibilities of the Medical Centre: